I love photography

 Take a look at “The War in Hipstamatic,” as the photo essay is called.
 It proves several points that I am trying to make.
 First of all, these little iPhones are capable of capturing and delivering high quality, powerfully moving images.
 Also, there is a place for subjective interpretation if one is a photojournalist.
 If this is true of journalism, you can imagine how I think it applies to art.
 If you start imposing rules on art, it loses its ability to illicit an aesthetic experience. –Russell Smith, August 26, 2011

 And Another Thing!

 I was recently exposed to the work of Vivian Maier and I am totally blown away.
 A friend of mine says that the photographs that I take are only interesting when they are street scenes.
-He may be influenced by the fact that he grew up in the city and doesn't see the beauty in a spiderweb the way I see a beauty in a yucca plant.
+He may be influenced by the fact that he grew up in the city and doesn’t much care to see the beauty in a spiderweb the way I see a beauty in a yucca plant.
 Anyway, I plan to concentrate on street scenes for a while and see where that takes me.
-September 12, 2011
+(September 12, 2011)

 Below is an example of my street photography (even though it was taken on the Los Angeles subway.)